Supplier Verification & Risk Screening

 Verification begins from the structured shortlist produced in Supplier Mapping.
 Each entity's qualification parameters, preliminary compliance status, and capacity validation outcomes are reviewed before gate assessment begins.

-Apply Gate 01 — Registry & legal identity
+Apply Gate 01 — Registry & Legal Identity

 Each supplier is confirmed through Turkish Trade Registry records.
 Legal standing, registration status, authorised representative, and ownership structure are documented.

-Apply Gate 02 — Export activity
+Apply Gate 02 — Export Activity

 Available shipment data, trade records, destination markets and activity continuity are reviewed and documented.

-Apply Gate 03 — Certificate authentication
+Apply Gate 03 — Certificate Authentication

 Certification scope, validity period and entity traceability are reviewed against available issuer records.

-Apply Gate 04 — Counterparty risk & governance decision
+Apply Gate 04 — Counterparty Risk & Governance Decision

 Commercial exposure, ownership clarity, and structural findings are assessed before a final governance decision is issued.

-Verification Report per Supplier
+Verification Report Per Supplier

 Full gate-by-gate assessment — registry, export, certification, and counterparty review with a governance decision.